elfrances/esp32SkelApp/README.md

 Finally, add your own app's code to the appMainTask() in myNewApp/main/app.c.
 This task runs a simple infinite work loop, with the period specified by the config attribute MAIN_TASK_TICK_PERIOD.

-# BLE Peripheral
+# BLE Peripheral Feature

+**esp32SkelApp** operates as a BLE peripheral device that advertises itself under the name "SKELAPP-NNNN", where NNNN are four hex digits derived from the serial number of the device.

+It advertises the following BLE services:

-When the BLE Peripheral feature is enabled in the sdkconfig, the app creates the standard Bluetooth SIG "Device Information Service", which is used to report the app's serial number, firmware version, etc.
+1. The standard Bluetooth SIG "Device Information Service", which is used to report the app's serial number, firmware version, etc.

-It also creates a custom "Device Configuration Service" using the reserved 16-bit UUID 0xFE00.
+2. A custom "Device Configuration Service" using the reserved 16-bit UUID 0xFE00.
 This service can be used to manually configure the WiFi credentials, set the UTC offset, perform a firmware upgrade, restart the device, etc.  This service can be accessed using a generic BLE explorer app, such as [LightBlue](https://punchthrough.com/lightblue/) or by using a custom-designed iOS/Android app.

 The Device Configuration Service supports the following characteristics: